 Two-thirds of Oklahoma, because of its unique Native American heritage, qualifies for special federal tax treatment.
 Businesses locating or expanding in these areas benefit by accelerated depreciation of investment and by employment tax credits when employing tribal members or their spouses.

 EB-5 is a visa program created in 1990 under the Immigration Act for foreign investors.
-Administered by the U.S. Citizenship and Immigration Services (USCIS), the program provides a method of obtaining a green card for foreign nationals who invest money in the United States.
+Administered by the U.S. Citizenship and Immigration Services (USCIS), the program provides a method of obtaining a visa for foreign nationals who invest in the United States.